PIE'S INAUGURAL GALA WILL BE ON THURSDAY, MAY 16th!! We sincerely hope you can join us!

-Our mission is to help immigrants and refugees adjust to life in the United States.
+Our goal is to help immigrants and refugees adjust to life in the United States.

 - Intensive Individual Case Management

 - Job Readiness Training

 - Partnerships with labor unions, employers and community organizations